PokemonGoMap/RocketMap/docs/first-run/hashing.md

 # Hashing Keys

-## What are hash keys for?
+## What are hashing keys for?
-Hash keys allow your client program (in this case RocketMap) to access the latest API using the Bossland Hashing service.
-Accessing Niantic's servers without using a hash key is using an older API that is easier for Niantic to flag and ban.
+Hashing keys allow your client program (in this case RocketMap) to access the latest API using the Bossland Hashing service.
+Accessing Niantic's servers without using a hashing key is using an older API that is easier for Niantic to flag and ban.
 RocketMap does not support scanning without a hashing key at this time.

-## Where do I get a hash key?
+## Where do I get a hashing key?
 [Check out this FAQ](https://talk.pogodev.org/d/55-api-hashing-service-f-a-q)

 ## How many RPMs will I use?